 Costco – Kirkland

 Costco Wholesale Corporation (“Costco”) is a large and successful company.
 Part of its business model includes finding savings on quality goods for its members.
-Its mission statement provides that it will “continually provide our members with quality goods and services at the lowest possible prices”.
+Its mission statement provides that it will “continually provide our client members with quality goods and services at the lowest possible prices”.

 In October 2016 Costco introduced the KIRKLAND brand golf ball in the U.S. which was then priced at $15 for a dozen.
 The ball was of a high tech construction and consisted of a four-piece ball with a urethane cover which puts it in the high end category for golf balls.
 The ball’s popularity was immediate as its performance was very strong.
 The ball was so popular that it disappeared from store shelves within months.
 Similar golf balls from other competitors in the U.S. typically sell for $50 a dozen.